-Urban and developed areas within the BSA consist of both paved and unpaved paths and residential development within the staging area.
-This land cover type features little to no natural vegetation, except for landscaped and ornamental plantings associated with residential developments.
+Urban and developed areas within the BSA consist of both paved/unpaved paths and residential development within the staging area.
+This land cover type features little to no natural vegetation, except for landscaped and ornamental plantings associated with the residential developments near the Rose Avenue Bridge.

-The BSA contains approximately 0.50 acres (~27% of the BSA) of urban/developed land.
+The BSA contains approximately 0.32 acres (~27% of the BSA) of urban/developed land.